raydeng2007/Nft-launch/README.md

 # Nft-launch
-Fully functional demo built for learning how to build an NFT launch using Ropsten Testnet
+Fully functional demo built for learning how to build an NFT launch using etherum Ropsten Testnet

 Solidity for smart contract developemnt,
 Hardhat & ethers.js & Nextjs for FE dev.